All Episodes

 Well, well, well, President Obama is addressing the assembled multitudes in Berlin at the Brandenburg Gate.

-He's on the giant screens over there.
+He's on a giant screens over there.

 I don't know if it's taped or if he's live.

-He had the God Echo in there.
+Whatever it was, he had the God echo in there.

 He had the godlike echo in there.